AI

 Platformsdesktopweb

-Best ForProgrammers building gameplay systems; Refactoring game code; Debugging assistancePrototype music; Trailer background tracks; Menu and ambient music
+Best ForProgrammers building gameplay systems; Refactoring game code; Debugging assistancePrototype music and jam games; Trailer background tracks; Menu and ambient BGM on a budget

-ConsSubscription for heavy use; Needs developer oversightLicensing needs review for commercial release; Less control than a human composer
+ConsSubscription for heavy use; Needs developer oversightFree tier is non-commercial; Less control than a human composer; v5.5 and voice cloning require paid plan